 Forced segregation and relocation of significant parts of a population.
-It seems to be a favoured method of the powers that be and we don’t have to look that far and beyond to recognise similar patterns in the Yugoslavia and Rwanda of the 90’s and the current situation in Palestine.
+It seems to be a favored method of the powers that be and we don’t have to look that far and beyond to recognize similar patterns in the Yugoslavia and Rwanda of the ’90s and the current situation in Palestine.

-Each and all of these situations ended up in destroying the social fabric, the human fabric of trust, mutuality and love.
+Each and all of these situations ended up destroying the social fabric, the human fabric of trust, mutuality, and love.
 There are no winners here, only fellow human beings who suffered to more or lesser extent and who keep on suffering up to this day.

 Who wants to claim the title of being the biggest victim?

 How different is the suffering of one human being who was fed with lies from the one who lived the consequences of those lies?

 You may want to ask the obvious perpetrators, the Boers, the Hutus, Germans, Japanese, Serbs, Israeli’s or Palestinians to what extent they have benefitted from their actions.
 And while you’re at it ask any British, French, Belgian, Dutch, or US citizen how they have benefitted from filling their pockets but emptying out their souls.

 Fact or fiction?
 When it matters and when not

 If you'd ask me, it doesn't matter for it is not about fact or fiction but about power and control.
 Race, culture, national identity, fact, or fiction are metaphorical concepts when compared to the deeper underlying struggle over power and control, good over evil.

 ‘Factionals’ like the Macauly quote are not intended to inform the public but to misinform and mystify the truth.
 To instigate, to set up one fellow human being against another.
 Brother against brother.
 Sister against sister.
 They are part of the package of psychological and spiritual warfare that is being shed out over our heads on a daily basis throughout history.

 Again, I ask you.
 Who is to benefit from this all?